virtual-labs/exp-fly-level-iitr/README.md

 <b>Discipline | <b>
 :--|:--|
 <b> Lab | <b> Surveying
-<b> Experiment|     <b> 8.
-Carry out fly levelling using auto level.
+<b> Experiment|     <b> 1.
+Characterization of LED.

 <h5> About the Experiment : </h5> <br>

-To find out elevations of various points on the ground using auto level.
+To study the Characteristics of LED and Plot the graph of V-I characteristics of LED in Forward Bias Condition.

 <b>Name of Developer | <b>